-There are ten direct questions you should ask when you are looking to obtain a new mortgage for the purchase of a home or if you are looking to refinance a current mortgage into a new loan.
+There are ten important mortgage questions to ask when you’re looking to obtain a new mortgage for the purchase of a home or if you are looking to refinance a current mortgage into a new loan.
 Asking questions is the best thing you can do to ensure you obtain a low rate at great terms.

 When obtaining a mortgage and working with a Loan Officer asking the right questions is important.

 And on a scale of 1 to 10 it’s a 10.
 But what are the right questions?

 Below are ten most important questions to ask when looking for a new mortgage loan.
 If the Loan Officer you’re working with avoids answering your questions or gives very vague answers that should raise a red flag and you might want to consider finding a new Loan Officer to work with.
 Make sure you pick one with at least 5-10 years of experience who works for a highly rated company with the Better Business Bureau.

 1. Will This Rate Or Payment Ever Adjust And If So When?

 Knowing if you have a Fixed Rate Mortgage (FRM) or an Adjustable Rate Mortgage (ARM) is very important.
 If you’re looking for a fixed rate mortgage make 100% certain your Loan Officer confirms this and all your documentation says this as well (such as the Loan Application and Loan Estimate.
 Also at closing the Note and the Closing Disclosure should say “fixed rate” as well).
 If you’re getting an adjustable rate mortgage then your initial disclosures and your final loan documentation will clearly state this.